Samsung Yepp U series: YP-U4

 The YP-U4 (aka Litmus) was first leaked in June 2008, then officially announced in July and finally released in August 2008 in South Korea in two capacities: 2 GB (69,000 won) and 4 GB (89,000 won).
 Later it was released in other Asian and European countries but strangely it was decided not to release it on some usual markets like France or the United States.
 It comes in 3 different colors: red, blue and purple.
 It supports MP3, WMA and OGG files and features a RDS FM tuner as well as FM and voice recording.
-In the user manual, the battery life is rated up to 16 hrs with MP3 128kbit/s files but due to the sleep mode this may be reduced.
+In the user manual, the battery life is rated up to 16 hrs with MP3 128 kbit/s files but due to the sleep mode this may be reduced.

 It still has touch controls and a similar built-in sliding USB plug as the U3 but the plastic case design is quite different.
 Also, the OLED screen is no longer blue but displays 16-grey levels.
 The UI was also reworked compared to the U3: the vertical main menu changed to a horizontal menu, with some redesigned icons.
 And the "Now playing" screen now displays the album art if one is embedded in the tags.
 The U4 has three LEDs which can blink randomly or when pressing a button.
 It also has the standard DNSe 2.0 engine, including street mode, clarity, 3D and Bass effects as well as 10 EQ presets and a 7-band user EQ.

 Samsung released 7 firmware versions for this device, from v1.17 on August 26, 2008 to the latest v1.34 released on August 27, 2009.
 Those are mainly bug fixes.
 According to the official changelog, firmware v1.32 fixes occasional playback noise but also shortens battery life by about 2 hours.

 In KR (Korea) region code the U4 is MSC only while in EU (Europe) region code it is MTP by default with a PC connection (MTP or MSC) setting.
 The U4 is the first of the series to have a region code which may be changed with a config.dat file independently from the firmware file and the first one to allow both tags and files/folders navigation.

 The YP-U4 was sometimes reproached with having a too sensitive and not accurate touchpad as well as a laggy UI.